ibexa/documentation-user/docs/getting_started/get_started.md

 You can edit your profile and modify the following data:

-- avatar
+- Avatar image
-- first and last name
+- First and last name
-- department
-- position
-- location
-- signature
+- Signature

 In the upper-right corner, click the avatar icon.
 From the drop-down menu, select **Profile**.